 What should you know about Bulgarian Food?

-Bulgaria, like the other Balkan countries, suffered a significant influence from the Ottoman and Persian Empires.
-So, you will find plenty of common dishes with Turkish and Greek Cuisine like Moussaka, Kebapche, Lokum, Banitsa.
+Like the other Balkan countries, Bulgaria suffered a significant influence from the Ottoman and Persian Empires.
+So, you will find plenty of typical dishes with Turkish and Greek Cuisine like Moussaka, Kebapche, Lokum, and Banitsa.

-As we said before, the secret to Bulgarian food being so delicious is the fresh Bulgarian products and seasoning.
+As we said before, the secret to delicious Bulgarian food is fresh Bulgarian products and seasoning.
 Simple food, with quality ingredients, and very well seasoned… you can’t go wrong.

 One of the most important Bulgarian seasonings is Sharena sol, which literally means colorful salt.
 It is a Bulgarian spice mix of salt, dried summer savory, and sweet paprika.
 There are beautiful souvenir jars with this spice.
 It’s a creative and neat gift.

 Besides seasoning, dairy plays an important role in Bulgarian food.
-Especially white brine cheese called “sirene”, that is used nearly in every dish, salads in particular, but you will also find french fries topped with sirene.
+Especially white brine cheese called “sirene,” which is used in nearly every dish, salads in particular, but you will also find french fries topped with sirene.
 All I can tell you is that it is an excellent idea!

-Still, the queen of the Bulgarian ingredients is Yogurt!
+Still, the king of Bulgarian ingredients is Yogurt!
 Bulgarians claim that it was invented in Bulgaria and that their Yogurt is the best in the world.
-The bacterium, Lactobacillus Bulgaricus, can only be found in Bulgarian air and gives Bulgarian Yogurt its unique flavor and consistency.
+The bacterium, Lactobacillus bulgaricus, can only be found in Bulgarian air and gives Bulgarian Yogurt its unique flavor and consistency.

 Banitsa Bulgaria

 Banitsa is the most famous Bulgarian pastry.
-It is made of filo dough and has a filling of sirene (white brine cheese), Yogurt, and eggs.
+It is made of filo dough and filled with sirene (white brine cheese), yogurt, and eggs.
 However, there are a variety of fillings like onions, cabbage, spinach, mushrooms, pumpkin, or even sweets like apples and walnuts.
 Commonly, it is eaten as breakfast.

-Although it is a Bulgarian national dish you will find variations of Banitsa in the Balkans.
-We had already eaten this filo pastry during a road trip in Croatia, and Romania, but it had different fillings.
+Although it is a Bulgarian national dish, you will find variations of Banitsa in the Balkans.
+During a road trip in Croatia and later earlier in Romania, we had already eaten this filo pastry, but it had different fillings.

 Parlenka

 Parlenka is a thin bread, like a pita or a pancake.
-It can be served simple or with garlic, olive, and cheese.
-It is great to eat with Bulgarian stews, or with anything really… 🙂
+It can be served simply or with garlic, olive, and cheese.
+It is excellent to eat with Bulgarian stews or with anything, really… 🙂

 Lyutenitsa